user92-11/JU-works/index.md

 ---

+## Feedback wanted

+This project is currently in a pre-alpha / alpha workflow validation stage.

+I am especially interested in feedback from people who review:

+- Sanger sequencing results
+- FASTA files
+- small MSA datasets
+- viral or amplicon sequence sets

+Useful feedback includes:

+- Which parts of sequence review feel repetitive or inconvenient
+- Whether FASTA → MSA → site/region inspection → export matches a real workflow
+- Which outputs would be useful before trying an alpha build
+- Which features are necessary for practical use

+Feedback can be shared through GitHub Issues or by contacting me directly.

+---

 ## Project overview

 This project started from a practical problem: routine sequence inspection often requires moving between several tools for sequence viewing, manual checking, alignment review, mutation inspection, grouping, and figure/table preparation.